Free Shipping on orders over $69

 Key Benefits of KOHA for skin allergies:

-- Novel Protein Options: Proteins like duck and salmon are less likely to trigger allergic reactions.
+• Novel Protein Options: Include proteins like duck and salmon that are less likely to trigger allergic reactions.

-- Free from Fillers: No potatoes, wheat, or soy, which are common irritants.
+• Free from Fillers: Contain no potatoes, wheat, or soy, which are common irritants.

-- Supports Digestion: Healthy digestion contributes to better nutrient absorption, enhancing skin health.
+• Supports Digestion: Ingredients support healthy digestion, which contributes to better nutrient absorption and supports skin health.

 Combining KOHA Limited Ingredient dog food with other measures, like using itchy skin shampoos, can create a comprehensive plan to tackle skin allergies.
 Shampoos formulated to treat skin allergies contain soothing ingredients like colloidal oatmeal to calm irritated skin, complementing the benefits of a skin-friendly diet.